jassDev69/everstore/README.md

 ## Contact

-If you have any doubt, suggestion then you can [open issue](HTTPS://guides.github.com/features/issues/) at this repository. :wave:
+If you have any doubt, suggestion then you can [open issue](HTTPS://guides.github.com/features/issues/) at this repository.

 # [View Here](https://jassdev69.github.io/everstore/)